Powerlearnproject/se-day1-assignment-XanderXo/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a discipline within computer science focused on the development, testing, and maintenance of software.

+Reliability – It guarantees that software functions as intended, particularly for high-stakes applications such as healthcare and finance, without errors.

+Efficiency – It helps streamline developer workflows while upholding high-quality standards.

+Scalability and Flexibility – It ensures that the system can accommodate a growing load without compromising performance.

+Security – It involves implementing protective measures like authentication, authorization, and encryption to safeguard user data.

 Identify and describe at least three key milestones in the evolution of software engineering.